DanielleSmikle/MatchingCards/README.md

 - flip over one card at a time, and only 2 cards can be turned over at any given time.
 - if card pair is not a match, players must flip both cards, facing down, and try to find a matching pair again.

-## Solution
-Matching Cards can be a timed game, and cards all card pairs must be found by the expiration of the clock.
-The less correct moves, will result in a faster completion of the game.

 <img width="978" alt="Mix N' Match " src="https://user-images.githubusercontent.com/98438184/159110451-26b28df8-afec-4a41-b9e4-103347a84ef6.png">

 ## Code Style